Direct estimation of arbitrary observables of an oscillator

 where $\hat \sigma_z$ denotes the Pauli-$z$ operator, $p_g$ the probability of the qubit in its ground state, $\text{tr}_{\text{c}}$ the trace with respect to the oscillator.
-This completes the full OREO process and leads to a direct reading of an abitrary $\langle \hat{O}\rangle$ from the qubit measurement.
+This completes the full OREO process and leads to a direct reading of an abitrary $\langle \hat{O}\rangle$~\cite{sm}.
+OREO enables a significantly more efficient estimation of $\langle \hat{O} \rangle$ compared to calculating it from a reconstructed density matrix obtained via full-state tomography.

 To demonstrate the efficacy of OREO in a practical use case, we apply the procedure to directly obtain the expectation values of the phase-space quadratures of the oscillator states residing in the superconducting cavity, as well as their higher moments.
 Phase-space quadratures are directly accessed in optical systems through homodyne detection and are frequently featured in continuous-variable information processing protocols, such as quantum teleportation, cryptography, and error correction~\cite{braunstein2005quantum}.
-In contrast, the oscillator states encoded in the stationary modes of superconducting cavities are strongly isolated from the environment, a feature that affords excellent coherence properties but hinders direct access to information about the quadratures.
+In contrast, the oscillator states encoded in high-Q cavities are strongly isolated from the environment, a feature that affords excellent lifetimes but hinders direct access to its quadrature information via homodyne detection.
 OREO bridges this gap, providing an efficient and practical method to extract the values of quadrature moments of arbitrary order without special hardware requirements.
-Access to such information provides a valuable primitive for tasks such as the construction of entanglement witnesses~\cite{mihaescu_detecting_2020} and implementations of nonlinear phase gates for universal quantum computation via nonlinear squeezing~\cite{moore_estimation_2019}.
+Access to such information provides a valuable primitive for tasks such as the construction of entanglement witnesses~\cite{mihaescu_detecting_2020}, implementations of nonlinear phase states~\cite{kudra2022robust,eriksson2024universal}, and universal quantum computation via nonlinear squeezing~\cite{moore_estimation_2019, konno2021nonlinear, sakaguchi2023nonlinear}.